Member Login

 The idea for a women's organization in the jewelry industry was born during the early 1980s, when Boston jewelry sales representative Toni Lyn Judd wished she had a mentor, or a professional network to call upon for help, but there was little to no networking system for women in the jewelry industry at that time.
 Judd and Cindy Geller, another New England-based sales representative and designer, gathered a group of local women together and the New England Women in Jewelry group was born.
 Later that year at the JA New York Show, Judd and Geller shared their idea with a larger group of New York-based industry women, including Tina Segal and Linda Orlick (Goldstein).
 The idea to create a women's organization was well received, and Segal and Orlick continued to discuss calling a meeting of their colleagues to form a New York-based group.

-By-laws were drawn up and ratified, and a non-profit status was established establishing WJA as a New York organization.
+By-laws were drawn up and ratified, and a non-profit status was established creating WJA as a New York organization.
 Soon after WJA NY was active and became a force in the industry, the board voted to roll out nationally.
-It was at that time that the New England Women in Jewelry (NEWJA) became the first regional chapter of the national organization.
+The New England Women in Jewelry (NEWJA) became the first regional chapter of the national organization.
 WJA continued to grow its educational programs, developing panels featuring industry thought leaders, WJA established a scholarship fund to encourage young women to seek careers in the industry; it established a job bank, and a variety of other services.
 Many years later, the WJA board voted to include men as non-voting associate members.

 The first WJA Awards for Excellence Gala was held at the Lotus Club in New York, then the larger Harmonie Club.
 After the Gala outgrew those spaces, it moved to the Tavern on the Green in Central Park.
-But it was soon selling out again, becoming the hottest ticket of the New York summer trade show season.
-Moving to Pier 60, at the Chelsea Piers, WJA at last found a space that could accommodate enough people.
-Pictured below are two winners of the Gala's Hall of Fame Award, Peggy Kirby (1985) and the late Gerry Gewirtz (1988).
+But it was soon selling out again, becoming the hottest ticket during the New York summer trade show season.
+Moving to Pier 60, at the Chelsea Piers, WJA finally found a space to accommodate the expanded guest list.
+Below photo(2) of the winners from the Gala's Hall of Fame Award, Peggy Kirby (1985) and the late Gerry Gewirtz (1988).

 Peggy Kirby & Gerry Gewirtz

-Today, WJA members represent every facet of the jewelry and watch industries in more than twenty chapters around the U.S. and worldwide.
-Members include women and a diverse array of professionals who are designers, manufacturers, wholesalers, retailers, media, or work in a wide range of organizations that serve the jewelry industry.
+Today, WJA members represent every facet of the jewelry and watch industries in more than twenty chapters across North America.
+Members are a diverse array of industry professionals, designers, manufacturers, wholesalers, and retailers, employed in our industry.
 They range from students to sole proprietors to CEOs of large companies.

-The promise and intent of WJA's founders has been preserved in its benefits, too.
+The promise and intent of WJA's founders have been preserved in its programs and initiatives.
 There are local, national, and online networking events, such as Jewelry Night Out.
 Educational programs exist at individual chapters, and the national organization sponsors WJA Masterclasses and the WJA Jewelry Loupe Project for emerging designers.
 Other benefits include mentoring programs, scholarships, grants, a membership directory, and member alerts.

-WJA continues to offer national recognition to women who are scaling the heights in their careers, too.
-The Awards for Excellence Gala bestows annual awards to women in the categories of design, manufacturer/dealer/supplier, retail, sales and merchandising, marketing and communications, editorial media, watches, and special services.
-The Gala also each year honors a woman with its Hall of Fame Lifetime Achievement Award.
+WJA continues to offer national recognition to women who are scaling the heights of their careers.
+Awards for women in design, manufacturer/dealer/supplier, retail, sales and merchandising, marketing and communications, editorial media, watches, and special services.
+Past awards include the Women's Hall of Fame Lifetime Achievement Award.
 In addition, the Ben Kaiser Award for Lifetime Achievement is bestowed upon a man who has demonstrated support for women in the workplace, and a Corporate Award recognizes companies that support women.

 For nearly 40 years, the Women’s Jewelry Association has been a source of support, education, and camaraderie for women working in jewelry-related industries.
 It also welcomes men who want to network and volunteer with influential industry friends.
-Across the U.S. and overseas, industry members flock to its meetings, use its networks, and gain valuable education and funds to advance in their careers.
+Industry members flock to its meetings, use its networks, and gain valuable education and funds to advance in their careers.
 Get more information on becoming a member

 A Leadership Legacy: WJA's presidents